isabella232/campaign-learn.en/help/tutorial-using-soap-apis/create-article-alert-email-overview.md

 **Step 2:** [Join columns and send email delivery](/help/tutorial-using-soap-apis/join-columns-and-send-automated-email-delivery.md)

-*Learn how to add a personalized email delivery, containing the content digest, to the newsletter subscription workflow created in the previous step.*
+*Learn how to join two segments and add a personalized email delivery,  with the article information received via an API, to the newsletter subscription workflow created in the previous step.*